omega8cc/provision_civicrm/README.txt

 Installation instructions
 -------------------------

-Drop this directory in Aegir's Drush path (e.g. /var/aegir/.drush).
+* Drop this directory in Aegir's Drush path (e.g. /var/aegir/.drush/provision_civicrm).

-Create an Aegir platform that has the CiviCRM module in its sites/all directory (although in recent versions, we try to phase out this requirement so that we can better support install profiles).

-A "drush make" makefile is available in civicrm.make.

-Verify the platform once the module has been added.
+* Install the hosting_civicrm module in your /var/aegir/hostmaster-6.x-2.x/sites/[aegir-domain]/modules/
+* In Aegir, enable the CiviCRM Feature from Hosting > Features.

 When creating a new site, provision_civicrm will detect the presence of CiviCRM in the platform and will install/configure it automatically.

+For convenience, a "drush make" makefile is available in civicrm.make.

 Related modules